 At the moment the above seems to be working for me.
 I did a big hair chop in 2013 cutting it to just below my ear and have struggled to regain previous length of 18 inches.
 I think this is due to my poor water intake and lack of vitamin supplements (I used to take omega3 cod liver oil capsules, and skin hair and nails.
 I’ve tried biotin but not stuck with it long enough to see any real results).
 Currently my hair is now 14inches long and I hope to get back to 18 by the end of the year.
 I’m trying to reduce heat as much as possible and have set myself a goal of once a month but would love to go 3 full months without heat and do a nice blow out for my birthday.
 I do love the first press after a long period of no heat.
 It takes to the hair so well as if it were the first time! 😛

 I’d be interested to know your hair care routine and products you would recommend especially for hair growth!
 So now we’ve talked hair, let’s touch on the outfit; Apart from my beloved Tom fords this outfit was only £50!!!
 You guys know I love a bargain!
 I managed to pick up this gorgeous kimono by Next in the sale for £9!
 The leather look pants from H&M cost £5 (so I bought them in chocolate and gun metal grey too).
 I’m loving the kimono trend at the moment as it’s so comfortable to wear and serves as a great cover up.
-And of course – I will be wearing it on the beach on my next vacay, as it was intended.
+Below are some of my fave kimono picks out right now: